dbasumatary/LineComparisonProblem/README.md

-Welcome to line comparison computation program using Java
+Welcome to the line comparison computation program using Java